nyunAI/nyuntam-docs/nyuntam_docs/docs/nyuntam_adapt/index.md

 ### Step 3 - Monitor Logs and Export.

-By default, Job logs and model checkpoints are saved in Adapt/user_data/, however, users can view the logs and download their Adapted models locally using the export functionality.
+By default, Job logs and model checkpoints are saved in Adapt/user_data/, however, users can specify the folder then want to store the logs in by changing the `LOGGING_PATH` argument in the yaml.